brhoades/selenium_wrapper/doc/source/sw_wrapper.rst

 See `Logging`_

 **Get Images**
 Determines whether PhantomJS will bother to download images.
-If during recording an image was clicked on, it must either have an alt tag for this option to be false.
+If during recording an image was clicked on, it must have an alt tag for this option to be false.

 ^^^^^^^^^^^^^^^^^^